nrpl/nrpl.github.io/jenkins-pipeline.md

 The build job configuration is part of the code and managed using a version control system.

+Pipeline Syntax and a Script Generator is available at the endpoint pipeline-syntax of your Jenkins:
+- localhost:8080/pipeline syntax

 For more information visit [Getting Started](https://jenkins.io/doc/book/pipeline/getting-started/) on [jenkins.io](https://jenkins.io).